-Q: There is a lot of retail in this area – why do you think that is?
+Q: Why is there a lot of retail in Sunset Valley?

 A: There is high density, traffic counts and demographics.
 Also, there are no city taxes that are passed through to the tenants.
 There is a large amount of people that live and work in proximity to Sunset Valley on both sides and you’re near many main arteries – Brodie Lane, William Cannon, and 290.
 South Austin has just always been more occupied by retail than North Austin.

 Q: Is Sunset Valley a good location for retail?

 A: Of course.
 There is just such a cluster of retail down there that it’s turned into one of the premier south Austin retail nodes.
 And sales taxes are slightly lower than the rest of Austin.

 Q: AQUILA leases a couple of properties in the area, including South Towne Square.
 What makes this center unique and what attracts tenants to Sunset Valley?

 A: One big thing is that South Towne Square is anchored by Best Buy and Sam’s Club – stores that are both big draws.
 You also have huge parking fields, a good daytime population and high traffic counts – all great factors that attract retail tenants.

 Q: What are the benefits of Sunset Valley?

 A: If it’s retail, there’s plenty of shoppers; it’s easy for them to park, they will pay slightly lower sales tax, and there are so many stores in this area that it’s convenient for them to just go to one area and do all of their shopping.
 For tenants, the operating expenses would be slightly lower because they don’t have to pay the city sales tax.